petrushinvs/mongodb-zabbix-templates-4.0/README.md

 ## How to install Mongo-RS probe template

-Mongo-RS probe template is used to watch for replicasets.
+Mongo-RS probe template is used for watch for replicasets.
 It watch at entire replicaset, then tries to insert a test record and notify if replicaset or one of replicaset members goes unreachable.
 Create new host in zabbix named like replicaset, for example my-rs0, then add Mongo-RS template to this host.
 In Macros tab add the Macroses